feldmanjonm/synthetic-audio/README.md

 Also use a 2-track sound editor like Sound Studio or Audacity to play the output sound files.

 To create a chromatic input file, create a midi file with quarter notes that covers the entire range of the piano from low to high.
 Set the tempo to 60 bpm.
+Call this file chromatic.mid.
 Use this midi file in Logic or Sibelius with any sound patch.